PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_validation.rst

      :width: 600

 Paste the output into the placeholder .meta-cnc.yaml file.
 The preamble contains the values from the web form.
 They key attributed is the type: pan_validation.
 This defines this as a validation skillet.
+You can delete the text under the variables and snippets section.

 .. code-block:: yaml